MANAGEMENT OF VICTIMS OF TRAUMA

 Palmars Hospital trauma system consists of four patient components:

-(1) access to care;
+(1) Access to care;

-(2) pre-hospital care;
+(2) Pre-hospital care;

-(3) hospital care; and
+(3) Hospital care; and

 Death within the first hours after injury may well be prevented by high-quality care in the pre-hospital setting.

 The goals therefore of pre-hospital care of the critically injured patient should be to reduce the time from injury to definitive surgical care and yet provide resuscitation that will increase the chances of the patient arriving at the hospital alive and in a reasonable condition.
-Other considerations must of course be cost, a mechanism to maintain skills and the continuous evaluation of the usefulness of the various procedures.
+Other considerations must of course be cost, a mechanism to maintain skills, and the continuous evaluation of the usefulness of the various procedures.

 This constitutes our major strength.
-Organizations who retain our services find us quite dependable in emergency and trauma cases.
-Our emergency team is always on ground to provide care and prevent death in such cases.
+Organizations that retain our services find us quite dependable in emergency and trauma cases.
+Our emergency team is always on the ground to provide care and prevent death in such cases.
 Oxygen concentrators and cylinders with piped oxygen in all the rooms, and emergency room, crash cart, ECG machines, monitors, defibrillators, AED, Suction machines, a cardiotocograph, vacuum extractors, a customized ambulance vehicle, e.t.c. are all available to aid the provision of critical and emergency care to our patients.